johankaito/reward-relay/PARALLEL_EXECUTION.md

 **⚡ GOAL**: Reduce 8 weeks to 4-6 weeks through parallelization **🤖 AGENTS**: 3-4 AI coding assistants working concurrently

+**Validation-first (web now, mobile later)**:
+- Prioritize the fastest Next.js web delivery to validate the decision flow
+- Do **not** add mobile-specific architecture/tooling in Week 1
+- Keep business logic in plain TS modules (`lib/`) and data access in a thin Supabase client
+- Build responsive UI so it’s usable on phones, but stay web-first

 ---

 ## 🎯 PARALLEL WORK STREAMS (Week 1 Example)